 Mt.
 Cynthus lies behind the Theatre's Quarter and today it is a barren rock; according to the Greek myth however Leto bore Apollo on this site between an olive-tree and a date-palm.

-A sacred cave near the top of the hill was probably where oracles were delivered (although by far the most famous oracle of Apollo was that of Delphi); eventually the cave was dedicated to Hercules, who similar to Dionysus, was a rising star in the religious firmament in the Hellenistic period.
+A sacred cave near the top of the hill was probably where oracles were delivered (although by far the most famous oracle of Apollo was that of Delphi).

 Temple to Isis